isabella232/magento-learn.en/help/free-video-library/how-to-choose-the-right-magento-hosting-provider.md

 ---
 title: How to choose the right Magento Hosting Provider
 Description: In this short video you will know more about how to choose the right Magento hosting.
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: documents
-kt: 100000
+kt: 5604
-doc-type: feature video
+doc-type: feature-video
-activity: use
+activity: understand
-team: DOC
+team: MagentoU
 ---
 # How to choose the right Magento Hosting Provider